 |Upper Middle Quartile |

-67.41% of our employees are female and whilst this is widely reflected in the quartile analysis above, it is clear that this becomes less so at the higher quartiles.
-This reflects the lower proportion of women in senior roles across the organisation and at the Executive level in comparison to the proportion of women in roles across the general workforce.
+66.19% of our employees are female and whilst this is widely reflected in the quartile analysis above, it is clear that this becomes less so at the higher quartiles.
+This reflects the lower proportion of women in managerial roles across the organisation and at the Executive level in comparison to the proportion of women in roles across the general workforce.

 We continue to actively support flexible working wherever possible.
-Work life balance at Marwell is important to us, and this is also reflected in the high proportion of part time employees.
+Work-life balance at Marwell is important to us, and this is reflected in the high proportion of part-time employees.

 We are refreshing our recruitment & selection training both for external appointments and internal promotion opportunities, to ensure we continue to attract all gender types for our positions and that we continue to recruit fairly in accordance with experience and knowledge for role.

-We shall continue to be committed to a fair pay policy for all, regardless of gender
+We shall continue to be committed to a fair pay policy for all.

 Where next?
 Visit the zoo to experience the magic first hand or support our work.Explore Marwell Zoo